By Better Business Bureau® Serving Greater Cleveland

 - The paid Meta verification badge for businesses is different from the current verification process.
 Users who do the current free business verification process for their profiles won’t receive a badge.

 Be on the lookout for potential scams:

 - Watch out for phishing emails, texts and direct messages offering upgrades to your Facebook or Instagram accounts.
 Don’t send a photo of your government ID to a scammer!

 - Older adults may be more vulnerable to scams.
 Reassure your friends, coworkers and loved ones that they don’t have to pay anything right now.

 - Beware of impostors pretending to be from Meta, Facebook or Instagram.

 - Always check links before clicking; go directly to the source.

 - Fact-check all information.
 Go directly to Facebook, Instagram and Twitter’s help pages if you are unsure.

-For more information to help your small business, check out the BBB business news feed and the BizHQ.
+For additional tips and resources, visit BBB.org to help keep your small business thriving.
 Contact your Better Business Bureau by calling 216.241.7678 or emailing firstname.lastname@example.org.
 Interested in becoming BBB Accredited?
 Find out how you can apply for BBB Accreditation.